hydra3333/Pi4CC/README.md

 1. Install and configure your Raspberry Pi 4 4Gb and set it to always to boot to GIU and autologin
    - it is close enough to safe to autologin since the Pi is only visible inside your "secure" home LAN
+   - (the GUI should be left to boot and run, even in a headless state later)
 2. Check, perhaps in the GUI tool Raspberry Pi Configuration,
    -  its hostname is short and easy and has no spaces or special characters (it will be used as the website name)
    - "login as user pi" is ticked
    - "wait for network" is ticked
    - "splash screen" is disabled
-   -  VNC is installed
+   -  VNC is enabled
-   -  SSH is installed
+   -  SSH is enabled
    - GPU memory is 384k
    - "localisation" tab is used to check/configure your timezone/locale etc
 3. Also check the Pi has a fixed IP address, perhaps by setting your home router's DHCP facility to recognise the Pi's mac address and provide a fixed IP address